Health advice to make you sick is a response to Zoe Sadler's article in Times Live.

 So we bought a wheat mill and started baking our own bread every day using 100-percent wholemeal, rich in lignans; they are the phyto-estrogens that help prevent breast tumours[1].
 Flaxseeds are another rich source.

-As a DC having witnessed the ravages of obesity in those patients I was unable to convince of the necessity of getting those pounds off, it did not take me long to realise that the frustration that comes from the disability that prevents us from doing what we want to do, is even worse than the pain.
+As a DC I witness daily the ravages of obesity in those patients I am unable to convince of the necessity of getting those pounds off; it did not take me long to realise that the frustration that comes from the disability that prevents us from doing what we want to do, is even worse than the pain.

-That soon placed a damper on the scoffing of cakes of former times, and refined carbohydrate in general.
+That soon placed a damper on the scoffing of cakes of former times; and refined carbs in general.

 Seeing the 7-day large pill box container at the breakfast table at the home of a friend caught my attention, especially when he started to complain about the side effects.
 Blood pressure medication made him cough and all his joints ache; and drastically lowered his sodium making him feel weak and trembly.
 A life without medication was a pipe dream for him.